Rextraque/fluid-inertia-AFM/README.md

-# Effects of fluid memory and inertia in the lubrication regime of a Brownian sphere
+# Effects of fluid memory and inertia in the lubrication regime of a Brownian sphere.\\

 ## Dependencies
 Alongside the usual numpy, scipy, matplotlib, you would need the publicly available lmfit and jpkfile libraries and the custom TNC.py library (given in the repository).